12.7: Conclusion

-The biological perspective views psychological disorders as linked to biological factors, such as genetics, chemical imbalances, and brain abnormalities (Spielman et al., 2020).
+The biological perspective links psychological disorders to biological factors, such as genetics, chemical imbalances, and brain abnormalities (Spielman et al., 2020).
 Widespread evidence indicates that most psychological disorders have a genetic component.
-Researchers search for specific genes, genetic mutations, and epigenetic markers that contribute to mental disorders, and in turn may be targeted in future genetic-based therapies (e.g., Davidson et al., 2022).
-Sophisticated neuroimaging technology has revealed that abnormalities in brain structure and function are directly involved in many disorders.
-As imaging technologies continue to develop, they will continue to improve our understanding of psychological disorders.
+Researchers search for specific genes, genetic mutations, and epigenetic markers that contribute to mental disorders; these may be targeted in future genetic-based therapies (Davidson et al., 2022).
+Neuroimaging has revealed that abnormalities in brain structure and function are directly involved in many disorders.
+Progress in neuroimaging technology will continue to improve our understanding of psychological disorders.
 Advances in understanding neurotransmitters and hormones have yielded insights into their role in psychological disorders, and guide pharmacological treatment approaches.

 Over the past decades, biological-based research has made incredible strides in understanding psychological disorders and informing treatment.
 However, biological markers are generally not reliable enough yet to be useful for clinicians in diagnosing disorders (Abi-Dargham et al., 2023).